 Jobling Gowler, are specialist Clinical Negligence solicitors who have extensive experience in handling complex and life debilitating injuries such as these.
 Gill Peate, is the Head of our Clinical Negligence team and was previously a Ward Sister.
 She therefore brings a wealth of unique medical insight to our nationally recommended team of legal professionals.

 Previously, we have successfully acted for a number of clients who have suffered missed Cauda Equina injuries.
-Our senior partner, Simon Gowler, has a special interest in this area.
-Simon recently settled two of these types of claim, one of which achieved a seven-figure settlement, the largest recorded settlement of this type.
+We have recently settled a number of these types of claim, one of which achieved a seven-figure settlement, the largest recorded settlement of this type.